zhangxuying1004/RSTNet/README.md

 ```

 ## Evaluation
-To reproduce the results reported in our paper,
-download the pretrained model file [rstnet.pth]() and place it in the code folder.
+To reproduce the results reported in our paper, download the pretrained model file [rstnet.pth]() and place it in `saved_transformer_models` folder.

 Run `python test.py` using the following arguments: